实验9: 期中复习

 A linked list that contains one or more linked lists as elements is called a

 deep linked list.
-Write a function deep_len
+Write a function deep_len that takes in a (possibly deep)

 linked list and returns the deep length of that linked list.
 The deep length of